Ten steps from the idea to a PCB

 10. Prepare to manufacture

 Finally!
 The last phase!
 (Well, maybe) If everything functions correctly and properly fulfills all requirements, the PCB can be produced.
 For this, the engineer first needs to set up CAM configurations, then generate the needed manufacturing files and finally creates datasheets for the board.
-CELUS provides this fully automatic.
+CELUS provides this fully automatized.

 About the PCB manufacturing